warvariuc/dbw/docs/tutorial.rst

 1. Put the sources somewhere, have ``nose`` and ``psycopg2`` installed.
 2. Set up a test PostgreSql database.
-3. Ensure that ``run-tests.py`` has the right URL for test databases.
+3. Ensure that ``run-tests.py`` has correct URLs of test databases.
-4. Run tests
+4. Run tests.

 ::